 - Improved digestion: Some rabbit ears are covered in hair.
 This is a type of fibre which is poorly digested.
 As the hair travels through the intestines, it gently brushes trapped, undigested food away, improving the ability of the intestines to absorb nutrients.

-- Natural deworming: Much like how rabbit ears improve digestion, as the hair brushes the insides of the intestines, they also help to remove worms.
-They are not a completely effective dewormer, so worm egg counts and medicinal dewormers will still be required, however they help to keep the worm burden low.
+- Natural deworming: Much like how rabbit ears improve digestion, as the hair brushes the insides of the intestines, they may help to keep the worm burden low.
+However, it is worth noting that there are no clinical studies proving that rabbit hair is an effective dewormer, so worm egg counts and medicinal dewormers will still be required.

 - Improved anal gland health: As already mentioned, hair contains fibre, which helps to firm up the stools.
 If your dog struggles with recurrent anal gland impactions, firmer stools will help squeeze them as they pass by, resulting in fewer impactions and secondary infections.